What are the symptoms of back pain?

 - Behavior modification

-Some patients may require more advanced treatment options if nonsurgical treatments do not offer any relief.
-If a degenerative spine condition is causing your severe back pain and will not respond to conservative treatments, consider minimally invasive spine surgery from Laser Spine Institute.
+Some patients may require a surgical alternative if conservative treatments do not offer any relief after several weeks or months.
+If a degenerative spine condition is causing your severe back pain and will not respond to conservative treatments, it may be beneficial to see if you are a potential candidate for the minimally invasive spine surgery performed at Laser Spine Institute.
+Our procedures are performed by board-certified surgeons+ and offer a safer and effective alternative to traditional open spine surgery.^

 We offer a variety of minimally invasive decompression and stabilization procedures that are performed in an outpatient setting.
-Using a small incision and muscle-sparing techniques, we have helped more than 75,000 patients find pain relief from degenerative spine conditions like a herniated disc, bulging disc, bone spurs, spinal stenosis and more.
+Using a small incision and muscle-sparing techniques, we have helped more than 75,000 patients find pain relief from degenerative spine conditions like a herniated disc, bulging disc, bone spurs and spinal stenosis.
+Contact our dedicated team today and request a no-cost MRI review* to learn if our outpatient procedures would be effective in relieving your chronic back pain.